mcginleyireland/irishbaking.github.io/_posts/2022-11-11-christmas-cookie-box.md

 ![Cake](https://irishbaking.ie/images/Cookies/Christmas_Cookie_Box/Image_4.jpg)

-These will act as a lid for the boxes.
+These are a lid for the boxes.
+But you can create any lid you like.

 ![Cake](https://irishbaking.ie/images/Cookies/Christmas_Cookie_Box/Image_5.jpg)

-Once cooled down it's time to start assembling.
+Once all of the pieces arecooled down, it is then time to start assembling the Cookie Boxes.

 ![Cake](https://irishbaking.ie/images/Cookies/Christmas_Cookie_Box/Image_6.jpg)

-I used buttercream but you could use anything, even chocolate.
+I used buttercream to stick them together, but you could use anything, even chocolate.

 ![Cake](https://irishbaking.ie/images/Cookies/Christmas_Cookie_Box/Image_7.jpg)